pren1/A_Pipeline_Of_Pretraining_Bert_On_Google_TPU/README.md

     <img src="image/14.png"/>
 </p>

 Now, we can train the model!
-Run the following code:
+Run the following code.
+Notice that the tpu_name is set to the name you gave to the TPU previously:

 ```
   python run_pretraining.py \